Skip to main content

 Is the Giving Notice Process Different for LGBTQ+ Couples?

-In the UK, same sex coupes can marry in a civil ceremony and will give notice in exactly the same way as opposite sex couples.
-All couples are free to marry if they are both 16 years or over (with parental consent under 18 years of age); are single, widowed or divorced; or if they were in a civil partnership that has been dissolved.
+All couples are free to marry if they are both 18 years or over; are single, widowed or divorced; or if they were in a civil partnership that has been dissolved.

 A transgender person who has been granted a full gender recognition certificate can get a new birth certificate that reflects their gender.
 In England and Wales, they will then be able to marry under their acquired gender and register the marriage under their acquired gender.
 However, if you don't have a gender recognition certificate, the person will be legally considered the gender on their original birth certificate and will marry under that gender.

-If one of the partners has been issued with a gender recognition certificate and was previously the civil partner of the person they wish to marry, you do not have to wait out the 28 day notice period.
+If one of you has been issued with a gender recognition certificate and was previously the civil partner of the person they wish to marry, you do not have to wait out the 28 day notice period.
 You can give notice of marriage and marry on the same day, if you are turning a civil partnership into a marriage.

 There are a few things to note: